10up/simple-page-ordering/readme.txt

 * Use `WP_Query` instead of `get_posts()` for better performance
 * Use WordPress core's spinner class
 * Add Grunt-based build process with Sass
+* Remove bundled translations in favor of WordPress.org language packs
 * Fix some PHPDoc and coding standards to align with 10up's Engineering Best Practices

 = 2.2.4 =